Issued: July 2, 2013

 - The manufacturing process to ensure quality and consistency are maintained;

-- The drug’s labeling to make sure the information remains truthful and non-misleading.
+- The drug’s labeling to make sure the information remains truthful and not misleading; and

 Other Gonadorelin Products

-Five gonadorelin (GnRH) products are FDA-approved to treat cystic ovaries in dairy cows, but only three are also FDA-approved for use with another drug for synchronizing estrous cycles in lactating dairy cows: GONABREED, FACTREL, and FERTAGYL.
+Five gonadorelin (GnRH) products are FDA-approved to treat cystic ovaries in dairy cows, but only three are also FDA-approved for use with another drug for synchronizing estrous cycles in lactating dairy cows: GONABREED, FACTREL Injection, and FERTAGYL.

 FDA-approved GnRH Products for Use with Another Drug for Estrous Synchrony